Aisha de Sequeira

-Julia Maria Aisha de Sequeira (22 November 1969 – 10 December 2020) was an Indian banker.
+Julia Maria Aisha de Sequeira (22 November 1969 – 10 December 2020) was an Indian investment banker.
 She was the co-head of Morgan Stanley India from 2013 through 2020.
 In 2007, she became the founding head of investment banking for Morgan Stanley India, and continued in this position until her death in 2020.

 She was ranked on Fortune India's 50 Most Powerful Women from 2012 through 2020.

 Early life

 De Sequeira was born and raised in Goa, India.
 She studied at Our Lady of the Rosary High School and Dhempe College of Science & Arts, then completed a Bachelor of Engineering in Electronics and Telecommunications at Goa Engineering College.
 She graduated from Yale School of Management with a Master's degree in public and private management in 1995.
 Her grandfather, Jack de Sequeira, was president of the United Goans Party.
 Her father Erasmo de Sequeira was an MP from 1967 to 1977.